Arvachin Kavita: Content

 The book presents an outline of the history of modern Gujarati poetry, and deals with the main currents of modern Gujarati poetry as it developed during a period of eighty years (1845–1945).
 The poems evaluated here are divided into two sections: new current and old current.

 The appendix includes information about translations from Sanskrit, English, Bengali, Hindi, Urdu; and about some collection of ghazals, folk-songs and devotional songs, Rasa, patriotic poems and songs.
 An index of books and authors is given at the end of the book.

 Reception

-Since it publication, Arvachin Kavita remained as the most significant critical landmark of Gujarati literature.
+Since its publication, Arvachin Kavita remained as the most significant critical landmark of Gujarati literature.
 It has been described as 'classic' and 'monumental' work.
 It was awarded Mahida Prize in 1946.

 Gujarati poet and critic Mansukhlal Jhaveri called it 'unique and unparalleled in Gujarati literature'.
 Chandrakant Topiwala acclaimed the book and wrote that, "...this is a trustworthy historical study of modern Gujarati poetry conducted with close reading and careful analysis of the texts".
 Babu Suthar, a critic of new generation, noted in one of his articles that Arvachin Kavita is a kind of history that satisfies the conditions of Encyclopedic history and Narrative history.